How to Stop Exchange Server from Recreating Meetings?

 • Someone else has access to your calendar and is managing the meeting creation.

-• The Exchange server is not yet updated or is undergoing an issue.
+• The Exchange server is not yet updated or is experiencing an issue.

 • These, among many more niche, scenario-specific instances, may cause new meetings to appear in your calendar.